-Place2Be has been a partner of the Greater Manchester Mentally Healthy Schools and Colleges programme since it first launched in March 2018, alongside:
+Place2Be has partnered with the Greater Manchester Mentally Healthy Schools and Colleges programme since it launched in March 2018, alongside:

-In the first two phases of the programme, Place2Be delivered Mental Health Champions (MHC) training to 150 senior leaders from 79 schools.
-Our MHC School Leader training draws on over 20 years' direct experience of working in schools to support School Leadership Teams to take steps towards becoming mentally healthy school communities.
+In the first two phases of the programme, we delivered our Mental Health Champions training to 150 senior leaders from 79 schools.
+This training draws on over 20 years of direct experience working in schools to support School Leadership Teams to take steps towards becoming mentally healthy school communities.

-Phase 3 begins in September 2019, with Place2Be delivering training to a further 61 schools, and continues the delivery of one-to-one interventions to 58 primary schools; those 31 schools from the first two phases, along with 27 additional schools.
+Phase 3 begins in September 2019, with Place2Be delivering training to a further 61 schools and continues the delivery of one-to-one interventions to 58 primary schools, those 31 schools from the first two phases, along with 27 additional schools.

-The provision of a Place2Be trained mental health practitioner in 58 primary schools will deliver one to one counselling and parental support to up to 290 children and parents each week.
+The provision of a Place2Be trained mental health practitioner in 58 primary schools will deliver one-to-one counselling and parental support to up to 290 children and parents each week.

 News & blogs

 Place2Be Scotland passes the LGBTQ+ Charter at Gold level

 Place2Be Scotland passed the LGBTQ+ Gold Mark Charter, a programme that helps organisations be LGBTQ+ inclusive.Read more

 Richard Kettley talks about his experience of being a Place2Be Counsellor on Placement.Read more